libdap Updated for version 3.21.1

 virtual void print_val_by_rows (ostream &out, string space="", bool print_decl_p=true, bool print_row_numbers=true)

-virtual void print_xml (ostream &out, string space=" ", bool constrained=false)
+void print_xml (FILE *out, string space=" ", bool constrained=false) override

-virtual void print_xml (FILE *out, string space=" ", bool constrained=false)
+void print_xml (ostream &out, string space=" ", bool constrained=false) override

 virtual BaseTypeptr_duplicate ()